Persianwolf404/7Flow/README.md

   Looks sharp and clean on all screen sizes, from mobile to ultra-wide desktops.

 - 🧠 **SEO Optimized**
-  Semantic HTML, Open Graph tags, and fast Lighthouse scores.
+  Semantic HTML, and fast Lighthouse scores.

 - 🎨 **Modern UI**
-  Clean, minimal, and inspired by fintech-style dashboards.
+  Clean, minimal User Interface

 ---